 I'm a writer who loves words, stories and who is living the dream travelling the world.
-Currently I am making Pai, Thailand my home while I train in Muay Thai something I never thought I would do but is a challenge I am loving so far.
+Currently I am making Pai, Thailand my home while I train in Muay Thai something I never thought I would do.

 I never thought of myself as a writer until recently now its time to see if what I see within can be made into a reality.
 That's the real trick, one that many of us stuggle with all out lives.